AJRepo/PHPlot/phplot/README.txt

 differences in images, and some unsupported features (such as advanced truecolor image operations).
-Also, although this Ubuntu GD library was built with fontconfig support, PHP does not use it, so you still need to specify TT fonts with their actual file names.
+Also, although this Ubuntu GD library was built with fontconfig support, PHP does not use it, so you still need to specify TrueType fonts with their actual file names.
   + Some PHP installations may have a memory limit set too low to support large images, especially truecolor images.